also available in 2018

 Designed with employability in mind, this module is based on the Students’ Union’s Schools Partnership Scheme, which supports Lancaster students on 10-week placements in local primary and secondary schools.

-This module gives an introduction to the key concepts and methods of metric space theory, a core topic for pure mathematics and its applications.
-Studying this module will give you a deeper understanding of continuity as well as a basic grounding in abstract topology.
+An introduction to the key concepts and methods of metric space theory, a core topic for pure mathematics and its applications, is given during this module.
+Studying this module will give students a deeper understanding of continuity as well as a basic grounding in abstract topology.
+With this grounding, they will be able to solve problems involving topological ideas, such as continuity and compactness.

-You’ll also gain a firm foundation for further study of many topics including geometry, Lie groups and Hilbert space, and learn to apply your knowledge to areas including probability theory, differential equations, mathematical quantum theory and the theory of fractals.
+They will also gain a firm foundation for further study of many topics including geometry, Lie groups and Hilbert space, and learn to apply their knowledge to areas including probability theory, differential equations, mathematical quantum theory and the theory of fractals.

 Using the classical problem of data classification as a running example, this module covers mathematical representation and visualisation of multivariate data; dimensionality reduction; linear discriminant analysis; and Support Vector Machines.
 While studying these theoretical aspects, students will also gain experience of applying them using R.